unixzen/gopssh/README.md

 # gopssh
-Utility for execute command at remote server by ssh
+Utility for execute command at remote servers by ssh